RayBustamante/MIS-315-Dungeon-Crawler/README.md

 # 🗡️ Turn-Based Strategy Mini-Game

 A simple turn-based combat simulator inspired by classics like **World of Warcraft**, **Dungeons & Dragons**, **Castle Crashers**, **Darkest Dungeon**, and **Diablo**.
-Built as a solo project for learning and experimenting with core gameplay mechanics for my upper-division Information Systems Design class, this prototype focuses on combat while laying the groundwork for a dungeon-crawling experience.
+Built as a solo project for learning and experimenting with core gameplay mechanics for my upper-division Python Programming and Design class, this prototype focuses on combat while laying the groundwork for a dungeon-crawling experience.

 > ⚠️ This project is for educational and demonstration purposes only.
 All third-party assets are used under fair use for non-commercial development.